Case Overview

 GLP-1 receptor agonists are a class of medications used to lower blood sugar and encourage weight loss by reducing appetite.
 They work by mimicking the natural GLP-1 hormone, which the body naturally creates in the small intestine.
 Functions of the GLP-1 hormone include:

 Many side effects of GLP-1 receptor agonists affect the gastrointestinal system.
-Other alleged health problems affect the eyes and vascular system.
+Other alleged health problems affect the eyes and the vascular system (arteries and veins).
 Injuries named in weight loss drug lawsuits include:

-If you or a loved one has vision loss, deep vein thrombosis, gastroparesis or another medical condition linked to GLP-1 weight loss medications, you may qualify for a weight loss lawsuit.
+If you or a loved one has vision loss, deep vein thrombosis, gastroparesis or another medical condition linked to GLP-1 weight loss medications, you may be able to file a lawsuit against weight loss drug manufacturers.
 You could be entitled to compensation for medical expenses, lost income, pain and suffering and more.

 Novo Nordisk lawsuits